parodos-dev/parodos-dev.github.io/content/1.2/docs/_index.md

 # Orchestrator

-Choose a section from the list bellow.
+Choose a section from the list below.
 For Orchestrator introduction, check the [Quick Start](./quickstart/).